CalhamJNorthway/Cosc310Group13Assignment2/README.md

 ## How to set up libraries
 1. Navigate to the project structure editor in your IDE
+2. The necesssary files are located under Cosc310Group13Assignment2/Libraries
-2. Add all three opennlp files to one library
+3. Add all three opennlp files to one library
-3. Add the edu.mit file to another library
+4. Add the edu.mit file to another library
-4. Save your changes and rebuild the project
+5. Save your changes and rebuild the project

 ## Included Features
 1. Synonym recognition